jonico/octocat-harry-potter-agent/README.md

-# Harry Potter Octocat Example
+# Harry Potter / Octocats Example Agent

 This project demonstrates how to use the `fast-agent` framework to connect to the Octocat Harry Potter MCP server.